mrismanaziz/Reforestation/README.md

-## Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+## How many bones are in the human hand?
+A handful of them.